 California has more registered semi-trucks than any other state in the country.
-While big-rigs tend to be involved in fewer per-mile accidents than private vehicles, the consequences of a crash can nonetheless be life-changing—even fatal.
+While big-rigs tend to be involved in fewer per-mile accidents than private vehicles, the consequences of a crash can nonetheless have life-changing injuries—even fatal.
 After all, a fully-loaded tractor-trailer has a lot of weight, a lot of mass, and a lot of power.
 Even a low-speed collision can be devastating.

 However, semi-truck accidents are different from passenger vehicle accidents.
-Here’s what you need to know about them.
+Here’s what our Costa Mesa truck accident attorney says need to know about them.

 Different Types of Truck Accidents